 This module is one of two at Level 5 within the Creative Music Technology degree that builds on the understanding of creative practice and technical skills in relation to making music with computers acquired at Level 4.
 The module deepens your knowledge of specific contemporary technologically-based compositional repertoire to enable you to develop your practice in more engaging and technically challenging ways.
 In the module we also examine a varied range of technical skills in order to enrich your understanding of the aesthetic, technical and theoretical concerns of historical and contemporary computer-based music.

 ECTS Credits: 7.5

 Framework: FHEQ Level 5

 Prerequisites / Co-requisites

 CMT2002 (Creating Music with Computers 2A) is a pre-requisite for this module

 Indicative content includes:

-A study of specific technical aspects of music making with computers involving a varied selection of techniques and compositional approaches to synthesis, sampling and sequencing.
+A study of specific technical aspects of music making with computers involving a varied selection of techniques and compositional approaches.

 The assessment strategy is designed to provide students with the opportunity to demonstrate technical and practice-based musical skills in the context of critical approaches to historical and contemporary repertoire.